Should you breastfeed or bottlefeed twins?

-There always seems to be a lively debate about whether you should breastfeed or bottlefeed babies.
-The advances in formula have made the health questions behind that decision a pretty even trade off.
+There always seems to be a lively debate about whether you should and can breastfeed your twins or bottle feed them.
+The advances in infant formula have made it a pretty good substitute for breast milk but not a perfect replacement.

 As a father of twins, what to feed your babies is more of a logistical question: how will you physically be able to feed two babies at the same time?